Philadelphia Blazers: Regular season

-The Blazers had high hopes going into the inaugural WHA season with such stars as Parent, Sanderson and John McKenzie, who was named the team's player-coach.
-But their hopes were soon dashed as McKenzie suffered an injury in a pre-season game and Parent and Sanderson also suffered from injuries.
-McKenzie was soon replaced as coach by Phil Watson.
-The team's first home game on Friday, October 13, 1972 was also a disaster.
-When the Zamboni drove onto the playing surface after arriving late at the arena, the improperly made ice could not support its weight and it cracked open, forcing the game to be rescheduled.
+The Blazers had high hopes going into the inaugural WHA season with such stars as Parent, Sanderson, and John McKenzie, who was named the team's player-coach.
+However, their hopes were soon dashed as McKenzie suffered an injury in a pre-season game, and Parent and Sanderson also suffered injuries.
+The team's first home game on October 13, 1972, was also a disaster: when the Zamboni drove onto the playing surface after arriving late at the arena, the improperly-made ice could not support its weight and cracked open, forcing the game to be rescheduled.

 The team lost 16 of its first 20 games before Parent and McKenzie returned.
-During this time McKenzie was replaced as coach by Phil Watson.
-Also, Sanderson left the team; after only eight games (in which he scored three goals and three assists) and considerable controversy, the owners paid him a much smaller sum--$500,000--to void the remainder of his contract, and he returned to the Bruins.
+During this time, McKenzie was replaced as coach by Phil Watson.
+Also, Sanderson left the team; after only eight games (in which he scored three goals and three assists) and considerable controversy, the owners paid him $500,000 to void the remainder of his contract, and he returned to the Boston Bruins.

 Playoffs

 The Blazers improved as the season went on.
-Andre Lacroix led the league in scoring, and Danny Lawson scored 61 goals; they would prove to be two of the WHA's brightest stars, and Lacroix became the league's all-time leading career scorer.
-Coupled with Bernie Parent's goaltending, the team made the playoffs with a record of 38 wins and 40 losses.
-However, Parent left the team after the first game of the playoffs (a 3-2 loss to the Cleveland Crusaders), leaving netminding duties in the hands of backup Marcel Paille, who had not played in the NHL for almost eight years and was then over 40 years old, and 20 year old Yves Archambault whose total experience above juniors was 30 games in the Eastern Hockey League.
+Andre Lacroix led the league in points, and Danny Lawson scored 61 goals; they would prove to be two of the WHA's brightest stars, and Lacroix would become the league's all-time leading career scorer.
+Coupled with Parent's goaltending, the team made the playoffs with a record of 38 wins and 40 losses.
+However, Parent left the team after the first game of the playoffs (a 3–2 loss to the Cleveland Crusaders), leaving netminding duties in the hands of backup Marcel Paille, who had not played in the NHL for almost eight years and was then over 40 years old, and 20-year-old Yves Archambault, whose total experience above juniors was 30 games in the Eastern Hockey League.
 The Blazers were quickly swept, lasting only the minimum four games.
 Parent's agent, Howard J. Casper, claimed that money deposited into an escrow account to guarantee his full multi-year contract had been withdrawn by the team and that Parent would not return until the money was repaid; he also alleged that Parent was having trouble getting his regular salary and that the team was not paying medical expenses for him.
-Parent never rejoined the Blazers but returned to the Philadelphia Flyers the following season.
+Parent never rejoined the Blazers, returning to the Philadelphia Flyers the following season.